What is financial consolidation?

 - If a company owns other companies, whether wholly or partially, they should consolidate financial statements towards the top entity.

-- This is common when a company has offices in different countries or starts different lines of business.
+- This is common when a company has offices in different countries or starts other lines of business.

 - The company owns portions of other companies